romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-You are a software developer looking to optimize CI/CD workflows for your open-source project hosted on GitHub.
+Q: You are a software developer looking to optimize CI/CD workflows for your open-source project hosted on GitHub.
 You're considering the cost implications of using GitHub Actions.
 How does GitHub bill for GitHub Actions usage in public repositories?
 <details><summary>Show the answer</summary><p>

 - **GitHub Actions usage is free for public repositories**